Republic of Korea (South Korea)

 In May 2023, media reports noted that South Korea signed a ‘business agreement’ with 14 companies and 12 local governments to install 2,000 hydrogen-powered buses on the roads by 2026.
 Reports noted that under the agreement, the Government would provide policy and financial assistance for the purchase of the buses and expansion of the hydrogen refuelling network.

 In June 2023, media reports indicated that the Ministry of Trade, Industry and Energy (MOTIE) had published a tender notice for hydrogen power, with the government setting up a bidding market where power producers can sell electricity generated with hydrogen or hydrogen compounds such as ammonia to the Korea Electric Power Corporation (KEPCO) or other regional operators.
-In August 2023, media reports indicated that the Korea Power Exchange determined five power plants as the winning bidders which would be required to start commercial operation within two years from the date of contract signing (Note: the media reports indicate the hydrogen power generation tender was divided into two ‘markets’ – general hydrogen and clean hydrogen.)
+The hydrogen power generation tender is to be divided into two ‘markets’ – general hydrogen and clean hydrogen.
+In August 2023, media reports indicated that the Korea Power Exchange determined five power plants as the winning bidders for the first general hydrogen tender, which would be required to start commercial operation within two years from the date of contract signing.
+In May 2024, MOTIE announced the launch of its first clean hydrogen power bidding market: participants are allowed to harness power generators using only hydrogen that meets the domestic clean hydrogen certification standards (GHG of 4CO2e or less per 1kg of hydrogen) with the 2024 annual bidding volume at 6,500 GWh with a contract period of 15 years.
+Commercial operation is to begin by 2028.

 In November 2023, MOTIE announced that the proposal for an amendment to the Hydrogen Economy Promotion and Hydrogen Safety Management Act (“Hydrogen Act”) had passed the Cabinet deliberation and resolution process.
 The Cabinet approval of the Hydrogen Act amendment proposal follows the pre-announcement of the Hydrogen Act legislation (May 2-June 12), regulation review (May 2-August 25) and a review by the Ministry of Government Legislation (June 22-November 7).